sagemath/sagewiki_to_gh-2022-10-10/prep/2012/Tutorials.md

 This page is the home of tutorials from the summer 2012 MAA PREP workshop "Sage: Using Open-Source Mathematics Software with Undergraduates" (funding provided by NSF DUE 0817071).
 All these worksheets should be licensed under the Creative Commons Attribution-!ShareAlike 3.0 license ([[http://creativecommons.org/licenses/by-sa/3.0/|CC BY-SA]]).

-Warning: gray links are not yet uploaded and have not yet been used in the workshop.
-These will be updated as we go along.
+Warning: gray links are not yet uploaded.
+We will be be updating these as we have time; participants have access to them via the Sage server for the workshop.

 == Basic Tutorials ==